magicmq/pyspigot-documentation/README.md

 ## Examples

-Check out any of the [examples](examples.md) to see PySpigot in action.
+Check out any of the [examples](examples.md) to see some examples of PySpigot scripts.

 ## Links

 - PySpigot's GitHub repository can be viewed [here](https://github.com/magicmq/pyspigot).
-- JavaDocs for the project can be viewed [here](https://docs.magicmq.dev/pyspigot/).
+- JavaDocs for the project can be viewed [here](https://javadocs.magicmq.dev/pyspigot/).
 - Check out PySpigot on GitHub [here](https://github.com/magicmq/PySpigot).
 - Also check out Jython on Github [here](https://github.com/jython/jython).